• THE LAW THAT CONTROLS ALL PARTICLE INTERACTIONS IS THIS:

 • .

-• First, A cloud of diffuse gas.
+• First, a sun of diffuse gas.

 • Second, a protostar evolves (the star releases energy from gravitational contraction).